uw-areifers/sum-24-uw-cybersec-huskey-manager/README.md

 2. Once you have Docker installed and open, fork this github repository and clone your forked repo.

-3. Inside VS Code, open your password manager folder.
-We need to create our `.env` file within our password manager folder.
-This file will contain the environment variables required for us to deploy our password manager.
+3. Inside VS Code, open your HusKey Manager folder.
+We need to create our `.env` file within our HusKey Manager folder.
+This file will contain the environment variables required for us to deploy our HusKey Manager.

     Environment variables are user-defined values that will alter the way running processes will behave within a system.
 For now, we will use environment variables to set the credentials needed to access our MySQL database.
 Our `.gitignore` file will ignore the `.env` file so that it cannot be pushed up to our remote repository.
 This is a security measure to ensure that secret information such as the database login info does not get saved to our remote repository where an adversary can view it.